Reading time: 24 minutes and 45 seconds.

 Mods API 2.4

 This version of the mods API extends the multiple data view definition feature introduced in version 2.3 by allowing visualization mods to define a dynamic number of data views.
-This feature enables the ability to develop mod visualizations with a dynamic number of layers of a certain type.
-Visualization mods also contain many more additions such as the ability to extend the axes of another data view, new transaction APIs, and new readable APIs.
+This feature enables the development of visualization mods with a dynamic number of layers of a certain type.
+The update also includes several other additions for visualization mods, such as the ability to extend the axes of another data view, new transaction APIs, and new readable APIs.

-Version 2.4 does not contain any addition to the action mods framework itself, but many API additions have been made as part of Spotfire 14.8.
+Version 2.4 does not contain any additions to the action mods framework itself, but many API additions have been introduced as part of Spotfire 14.8.

 Visualization mods